IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 |---|---|

-These projections are subject to revision based on federal preemption developments, the volume and substance of public comments, and IDHR's prioritization.
-Until final rules are adopted, the statutory text of HB 3773 is the operative law.
+These projections are subject to revision based on federal preemption developments, the substance of IDHR's inter-agency consultation, and the agency's prioritization.
+The statutory text of HB 3773 governs employer obligations in the interim.

 This article is updated monthly as IDHR rulemaking progresses.
 For the most recent status, see the date stamp at the top.
 HR leaders who own operational compliance should see the Operating Playbook for HR Leaders, which translates the statute and the draft Subpart J framework into vendor evaluation, notice scaffolding, and a 90-day compliance calendar.
 Employers needing to develop a broader compliance posture should also see the HB 3773 Compliance Guide and the Illinois AI Legislative Ecosystem tracker.
 Employers operating across multiple jurisdictions should see the Multi-Jurisdictional AI Compliance Framework, which describes how Illinois requirements layer onto the EU AI Act, the Colorado AI Act, NYC Local Law 144, and California ADMT.
 Behavioral health operators in Illinois should additionally see the Illinois WOPR Act Compliance Reference.
 Boards evaluating the fiduciary implications of HB 3773 strict liability exposure should see AI Risk and D&O Liability for Directors.
 For an organization-specific HB 3773 compliance review, see the HB 3773 Employment AI Compliance Review service.